kaaengine/kaa/docs/reference/physics.rst

     In that case, those collisions won't occur.
 The collision masks need to match symmetrically from both sides for collision to be detected.

-    What if there is a proper symmetry in collision mask definitions but both hitboxes have the same group?
+    What if there is a proper symmetry in collision mask definitions but both hitboxes have the same :ref:`group <HitboxNode.group>`?
 In that case the group value takes precedence and collisions won't occur.

+.. _HitboxNode.collision_mask:
 .. attribute:: HitboxNode.collision_mask

     Gets or sets the categories of other hitboxes that you want this hitbox to collide with.

-    See the full example in the :code:`mask` section above for more information.
+    See the full example in the :ref:`mask <HitboxNode.mask>` section above for more information.

 .. attribute:: HitboxNode.trigger_id